Kong/docs.konghq.com/app/2.1.x/admin-api.md

 #### Path handling algorithms

 `"v0"` is the behavior used in Kong 0.x and 2.x.
-It treats `service.path`, `route.path` and request path as *segments* of a url.
+It treats `service.path`, `route.path` and request path as *segments* of a URL.
 It will always join them via slashes.
 Given a service path `/s`, route path `/r` and request path `/re`, the concatenated path will be `/s/re`.
 If the resulting path is a single slash, no further transformation is done to it.
 If it's longer, then the trailing slash is removed.